 Where does Password Manager store Q&A data?

-Password Manager normally stores security questions, used to authenticate users who forget their passwords, in its internal identity cache.
+Password Manager normally stores security questions, used to authenticate users who forget their passwords, in its internal database.
 The questions and answers are encrypted using 128-bit AES using a secret key.
-Alternatively, Password Manager can be tied to an external repository (e.g., LDAP, AD, Oracle, etc.) where it reads and writes security questions and login ID profiles.
+Alternatively, Password Manager can be tied to an external repository (e.g., LDAP, AD, Oracle, etc.) where it reads and writes encrypted or hashed security question data and possibly login IDs.

 How do I write reports that directly query the Password Manager database?